 Keeping your not-for-profit afloat is no easy task.
-Trading solvently weighs heavily on some boards, especially those who take their responsibilities seriously.
+Trading solvent weighs heavily on some boards, especially those who take board member responsibilities seriously.
 This means a board member needs to not only have the skill to quickly grasp where the organisation is at but to also identify the integrity of the information before them.

 Identifying when things are bit on the nose requires skill and quite a bit of practice and expertise.
 It’s the kind of stuff auditors do, hence the term ‘auditor discomfort’.
 We stumbled across this recent article on how experienced auditors detect fraud better than a computer.
 While the focus here is more on vocal cognition during conversation with CEOs to recognise their disregard to personal beliefs and values,it does support the view that some regular exposure and learning can build skills over time to know when things aren’t what they should be.

 The essence really is to follow processes that help identify the good from the bad, quickly.
 This article released by Better Boards a while back is still relevant today.
 It drills into some great examples of how to detect when things may not be as they seem.
 The article concentrates on two key steps that are important to follow.

 Look for warning signs that could be indicative of some wrong-doing: